uxdesignsteve

 Around 40% of boiler faults are corrected by a simple reset

-Working closely with the BA and armed with a boiler manufacturer/model customer dataset, we engaged in conversations around what an MVP could and should look like.
+Working closely with the BA and armed with a boiler manufacturer/model customer dataset, we engaged in round tables about could ad should an MVP look like.

 • Customers can wait weeks/months for an engineer.
 When in reality over 40% of boiler faults can be resolved by a simple reset.

 • Free up appointment space for those who are in real need.
-Engineers more available for high priorty customers.
+Engineers more available for high priority customers.

 Ideas for impactful disruptive messaging within the book an engineer journey.